Reichsbanner Schwarz-Rot-Gold: Reichsbanner members in the Resistance (1933–1945)

 Following its ban, some of the organization's membership, in particular the elite Schufos, took part in the Social Democratic Resistance.
 Resistance circles of former Reichsbanner members formed around individuals like Theodor Haubach.

 Reichsbanner in post-Nazi Germany

-The Reichsbanner was re-formed in 1953 as an association for political and historical education.
+The Reichsbanner was re-formed in 1953 as an association for political and historical education, as of November 2025 it contained roughly 1,200 members.

 After its reestablishment, the Reichsbanner continued its historical practice of publishing magazines.
 In its modern form, the publication informs members and the public of current social issues and often contains interviews with high-ranking German politicians.

+The Reichsbanner stopped wearing uniforms after the War, as uniforms are a symbol of the state monopoly on the use of force, which the modern Reichsbanner respects.

+Today some German top politicians are honorary Reichsbanner members, including defense minister Boris Pistorius, ex-chancellors Gerhard Schröder, Helmut Schmid and many more.